stickgrinder/php-redmine-csv-timeentries/README.md

     cp config.ini.dist config.ini
     vi config.ini

 WAT?
 No vi-fu?
-OK, open @config.ini@ with you preferred editor and figure out params like a boss.
+OK, open `config.ini` with you preferred editor and figure out params like a boss.
 Done?
 OK, that's all.
 Test the thing out with

     ./loader help load